How To Feel Sexy

 Listen to this article

 Historically, the pressure to have a “perfect” body has been mostly put on women.
-More recently however, it has become relentless for both women and men.
+More recently however, it has become relentless for all genders.
 So how can you feel sexy in your skin with all these pressures around body image?
 We’ll show you.

 What Influences Body Image?